 Soybean (Glycine max L. Merr.) has a long history of safe use as food for humans and feed for livestock, as well as a range of industrial uses.
-Soybean oil constitutes approximately 71% of global consumption of fats and oils (ASA, 2008), and is the second largest source of vegetable oil worldwide (Soyatech, 2009).
+Soybean oil accounts for over 90% of the soybean products consumed by humans.

 Soybean MON87705 is intended primarily for use as a broad acre field soybean and not for vegetable or garden use.
-After extraction of the nutritionally altered soybean oil from MON87705, the remaining processed fractions would likely be blended with those derived from other commercial soybean varieties before entering the food supply in a range of processed products.
+After extraction of the nutrient-altered oil from MON87705 soybean, the remaining processed food fractions would likely be blended with those derived from other commercial soybean varieties before entering the food supply in a range of processed products.